ShashankAnand1996/Climate-Smart-Irrigation/README.md

 ## Model Context

-For the simulations, we use soil, weather, and crop parameters representative of the **Texas High Plains**, a major agricultural region in the United States that relies heavily on irrigation for sustainable production.
+For the example simulations, we use soil, weather, and crop parameters representative of the corn growing season in the **Texas High Plains**, a major agricultural region in the United States that relies heavily on irrigation for sustainable production.

 A detailed discussion of the model structure and its mathematical formulation is provided in the supporting information for the manuscript.
 Please refer to that document for in-depth explanations.